Optimize Your Workouts

 To us, that means freeing yourself from the gym, class schedules, and unnecessary commutes by setting up a home gym.
 At home, it’s necessary to have a structured program (either streamed on any device or downloaded for use without WiFi) that you can follow.
 Our preference is Beachbody On Demand.

-What’s more, is our home gym and access to these streamed workouts allowed us to save $5000 in 6 years.
+What’s more, is our home gym and access to these streamed workouts allowed us to save $7,050 in 8 years according to the calculations in our article, ‘Home Gym Vs. Gym Membership Cost-Benefit Analysis.’

 Then, there is more.
 To optimize your workouts you also need to be able to stay consistent while away from home.
 We bring our streamed workouts with us, yoga mats, and resistance bands (just as good as weights).
 All the programs we follow allow you to modify the moves using bands.